latest nhpb_banner 1__compressed2

 Help with Medical Bills

-Financial assistance programs in Connecticut are available to qualified customers to help them pay their utility, electric and heating bills.
-Families across the state can receive hep if they are facing a hardship, an unexpected emergency, or if they qualify as low income.
-Find resources below including emergency, low income energy bill help below to how to get funds to pay for light bills or to to turn utilities back on.
-Utility companies offer support as does the government.
+Financial assistance programs in Connecticut are available to help low-income families pay their utility, electric and energy bills.
+People across the state can receive emergency help if they are facing a hardship, an unexpected emergency, or a shut off.
+Find resources below including low income energy bill help or payment plans to pay bills or to turn utilities back on.
+Learn more on where to get help with utilities in CT.

-In addition to the direct financial assistance for utility bills in CT, also learn about energy bill saving, discount and conservation programs that are offered, including weatherization.
-Customers can also apply for payment plans or get help pay a deposit in order to turn their power or lights back on.
+In addition to the direct financial assistance for utility bills in Connecticut, also learn about energy bill saving, discount and free conservation programs that are offered.
+There are also repairs to furnaces or free air conditioners given out during the summer, including from weatherization or other government benefits.
+Customers can also apply for forgiveness of past due utility bills or get help pay a deposit in order to turn their power, heat or lights back on.

-Low income programs - The two main resources are the LIHEAP Connecticut Energy Assistance Program and also the federal government funded weatherization service.
-Both prioritize families with children, senior citizens, and the disabled.
+Low income energy assistance programs include the LIHEAP (CEAP) Connecticut Energy Assistance Program and also the federal government funded weatherization service.
+Both prioritize working poor families with children (including single moms), senior citizens, and the disabled.
 Cash grants are offered for heating and utility bills.
 More on Connecticut Energy Assistance Program - CEAP.

-• Connecticut Contingency Heating Assistance Program (CHAP) is an assistance program that is often combined with CHAP.
-The financial aid is for for those households with more moderate to higher incomes than would qualify for the Connecticut Energy Assistance Program.
+• Connecticut Contingency Heating Assistance Program (CHAP) is an assistance program that is often combined with CEAP.
+The financial help for winter heating bills is for those households with more moderate to higher incomes than would qualify for the Connecticut Energy Assistance Program.
 So this is intended to help people who are not just low income.
-Call your local community action agency or Salvation Army to learn more or to apply for help.
+Call your local community action agency in CT or Salvation Army to learn more or to apply for help.

-Operation Fuel – This emergency program is offered all across Connecticut.
-The Operation Fuel program is run by a private, non-profit program that provides emergency help and crisis assistance with paying energy, heating or utility bills for people who are not eligible for CEAP or SAFA.
-Connecticut's state legislature passed a law requiring all of the state's electric and gas utilities to provide for this program.
-Contact Operation Fuel's network of 61 fuel banks or your local community action agency.
+Operation Fuel is an emergency program that is offered all across Connecticut.
+The program is run by a private, non-profit program that provides emergency financial help and crisis assistance with paying energy, heating or utility bills for people who are not eligible for CEAP.
+There are dozens of applications sites across the state.
 Get more information Operation Fuel energy assistance.

-Water bills - A payment plan can provide qualified customers with a cash grant that can be applied towards their outstanding water bills.
+Water bill assistance is also arranged by the government.
+A payment plan can provide qualified customers with a cash grant that can be applied towards their outstanding water bills or to turn service back on.
 Funding is very limited, and only a small number of Connecticut families will be able to benefit from this emergency program.
-The amount that is paid out is also relatively small.
 Find more information on Connecticut water bill assistance.

-Winter heating costs - Some of the options available during the winter include payment plans, government aid, and assistance from your energy company.
-Your local town or social service office may also offer help in an emergency, and can provide cash grants or fuel.
+Help for winter heating costs are arranged by non-profits and the government Some of the options available during the winter include payment plans, government grant money, and assistance from a local energy company.
+In addition, a local town or social service office may also offer help to disabled people or the elderly in an emergency.
 More details on winter heating bill help in CT.

 Connecticut utility company payment plans and electric bill help

-Connecticut Water Company - They provide service to hundreds of thousands of households across the state.
+Connecticut Water Company covers most of the state.
 Qualified low income customers may receive grants from the H2O – Help to Our Customers program.
 Or the company is willing to explore payment plans and other solutions with families.
+Last, but not least, people with bad credit or a low income can get help to reconnect their water too.
 Read more on Connecticut Water Company.

-Eversource (formerly formerly Connecticut Light and Power/CL&P) - In addition to the four programs listed above, they offer several other financial assistance, energy conservation, and other programs to low income customers.
+Help with utility bills in CTIn addition to the programs listed above, they offer several other financial assistance resources as well as free energy conservation to low income customers.
 The utility company is willing to work with people to find a solution to an unpaid energy bill.
-Learn more on financial help from Eversource.
+Dial 800-662-7764, or learn more on financial help from Eversource.

 Southern Connecticut Company – This utility company runs its own version of the Matching Payment Plan.
 The matching grant program helps qualified low to moderate income customers by matching half of any energy bill paid by you or on your behalf through an energy assistance plan.
 To learn more or to apply for help call 800.659.8299.